 While dinner sizzled away on the yacht’s barbecue we watched the sky turn perfectly peachy as the sun set.
 In keeping with the theme of abject laziness, all of the food on board was supplied courtesy of Whitsunday Provisioning, who ensured our boat was chock full of goodies before we set sail.
 If we’d decided to do it ourselves, there were supermarkets in Airlie.
 And several bottleshops that sold perfectly good alcohol.
 Airlie is good that way.

 After our blissful yachting adventure we headed back to Airlie to eat some of the fish we’d met because, frankly, that’s just the kind of people we are.
-The best place in town to do that is Fish D’vine where we devoured salt and pepper tempura crocodile with a lemon myrtle aoli (tastes like chicken).
+There are plenty of great spots to enjoy seafood in Airlie Beach, but the best place in town has to be Fish D’vine, where we devoured salt and pepper tempura crocodile with a lemon myrtle aioli (tastes like chicken).

 Followed by perfectly cooked Barramundi with macadamia nut and basil pesto and a sublime wok-fried Thai chilli mud crab that had us donning glamorous paper bibs so we could slurp and suck at it with unabashed gusto.
 Chalk up another win for gluttony!

 Fish D’Vine, which is very kid friendly (mine rate their fish and chips the best ever), also boasts a Rum Bar with a startling collection of more than 450 different rums so those of us over the age of 18 also enjoyed a few insanely good mojitos and a volcanic “Squeaky in a Tiki” because well, alcohol.